appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### Create

 With this permission, users can create new groups and roles for an instance.

+##### Groups

-This also automatically enables permission to view, edit, delete the existing groups and roles and invite or remove a user from a group .
+When the create permission is enabled for groups, a user can create a new group in an instance.
+This also automatically enables permission to view, edit, delete, invite, or remove a user from an existing group.

+##### Roles

+With create permission enables for roles, a user can create a new role in an instance.
+This also automatically enables permission to view, edit, delete, the existing roles.

 #### Edit

 With this permission, users can edit the existing groups and roles for an instance.
 For groups, it enables permission to view, edit, invite, or remove a user from an existing groups.
 For Roles, it grants the user to edit, view a existing role or assign an associate role.

+##### Groups

+When the edit permission is enabled for groups, a user can edit an existing group in an instance.
+This also automatically enables permission to view, edit, invite, or remove a user from an existing groups

+##### Roles

+With edit permission enables for roles, a user can modify an existing role in an instance.
+This also automatically enables permission to edit, view an existing role or assign an associate role.

 :::info